Best Earl Campbell Rookie Cards Summary

 Earl Campbell (03/29/55) is a retired RB who was the first draft pick back in 1978.
-He played for the Houston Oilers and New Orleans Saints until 1985, and he achieved a lot in a short space of time.
+He played for the Houston Oilers and New Orleans Saints until 1985 and achieved a lot in a short time.

-He was named the NFL’s Offensive Player of the Year in each of his first three seasons, won the Rookie of the Year award, and was the AP NFL Most Valuable Player in ‘79.
+He was named the NFL’s Offensive Player of the Year in his first three seasons, won the Rookie of the Year award, and was the AP NFL Most Valuable Player in ‘79.

-Campbell has a number of pre-rookie cards, but his association with Topps ended after 1979.
-Negotiations between the two parties broke down, and he never had another Topps card for the duration of his playing career.
+Campbell has several pre-rookie cards, but his association with Topps ended after 1979.
+Negotiations between the two parties broke down, and he never had another Topps card for his playing career.

 Seen as Campbell’s definitive RC, the 1979 Topps is one of his most valuable cards that money can buy.
 It features a simple profile shot of the RB, staring towards the camera.
 His white shirt does blend into the background somewhat, giving it a bit of a ‘floating head’ appearance.